 The growth of algae and mold on shingles is a natural process that will occur on shingles that have not been specially manufactured to prevent it, and can be influenced by a variety of factors.
 To prevent or control these growths on shingles that are susceptible to them, it’s important to keep shingles clean and dry, and to address any underlying issues, such as moisture or nutrient buildup.

 Adding copper to roofing shingles can help to prevent the growth of mold and algae, improve the durability of your roof, and provide other benefits.
-While there is no such thing as a streak proof roofing shingle, having up to a 15 year warranty against streaking, staining, and mold and algae growth is a great start.
+While there is no such thing as a streak-proof roofing shingle, having up to a 15-year warranty against streaking, staining, mold, and algae growth is a great start.
 If you’re considering installing new roofing shingles, you may want to consider those that contain copper to take advantage of these benefits.